isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 By this argument, any function we can successfully define which maps into bottom necessarily constrains at least one of its parameters to also have no elements.

-We still need to show that an element of `⊥` leads to the principle of explosion, which is another easy proof:
+We still need to show that an element of `type:⊥` leads to the principle of explosion, which is another easy proof:

 ```agda